jenigamracy/pd/metaBackEndDev/intro/notes.md

 - TCP
     - prevents the out-of-order delivery of data
         - reassembles packets in order or requests re-transmission of out-of-order packets
+    - suitable for text content such as HTML documents
+- UDP
-- UDP - does not guarantee that packets will arrive in order
+    - does not guarantee that packets will arrive in order or at all
+    - prevents data corruption
+    - suitable for streaming

 ### Introduction to HTTP